Congressional District # 13

 The PRPs began the remedial action in March 2009 and completed construction activities (except for punch-list items) in September 2009, and EPA signed the Preliminary Close-out Report on September 28, 2009.
 Following completion of the punch-list items, EPA conducted the final inspection in June 2010.
 EPA later approved the Remedial Action construction completion report in November 2010.

-The PRPs are currently conducting the required operation and maintenance activities, and EPA and the PRPs are working to implement necessary institutional controls at the site.
+The PRPs are currently conducting the required operation and maintenance activities, and all required institutional controls at the site have been implemented.

 ContactsRemedial Project Manager, U.S. EPA